Squire Family Genealogy Pages

 Gender Difference

 Since you have read this far, I can add a part of my life I kept hidden for many years.
-I was born Graham Squire, but from a young age, I felt something was not right.
-I gradually came to realise I felt different to most other boys.
+I was born Graham Squire, male.
+From a young age, I felt something was not right, and I gradually realised I was different to my peers.
 I was a confused teenager and adult before I reasoned that if I were female, my feelings and self identity made sense.
-In my forties, I made the decision that I had to live as a female, and began a transition process that was incredibly challenging for myself and my partner.
-Now, some 15 years on, life is good and I am happy with who I am.
-As this page shows, I have still achieved a lot.
-There is more about this part of my life at www.jansquire.com /pers /gender.htm (you will need to type this link manually without spaces because it is not meant to be accessible to search engines).
+In my forties and being seriously distressed, I made the decision that I had to live as a female, and began a transition process that was incredibly challenging for myself and my partner.
+Now, 17+ years on, life is good and I am happy with who I am.
+As this page shows, I consider I have achieved a lot.

 Travel and Photography